-Jonathan Bricker, University of Washington, Fred Hutchinson Cancer Research Center

-Are you an early career professional or graduate student who is interested in conducting ACBS research?
-Grab your lunch and bring it to this first-ever mentoring lunch with established ACBS researchers whose interests may align with yours.
+Jonathan Bricker, University of Washington, Fred Hutchinson Cancer Research Center Are you an early career professional or graduate student who is interested in conducting ACBS research?
+Come to this first-ever lunch to meet with established ACBS researchers whose interests may align with yours.
 In this informal setting, ask about their research, how they entered the field and overcame obstacles, or any other relevant topics.
 All conference attendee researchers welcome - no prior sign-up required.